On transformation formulas of $p$-adic hypergeometric functions: Introduction

 This paper is organized as follows.
-In \S 2, we recall the definition and some properties of hypergeometric functions $\mathscr{F}_{a,...,a}^{\;(\sigma)}(t)$ and $\widehat{\mathscr{F}}_{a_1,...,a_s}^{\;(\sigma)}(t)$.
-In \S 3, we prove some relation between coefficients of these hypergeometric functions.
-In \S 4, we first recall the conjectures between these hypergeometric functions and then move on to the transformation formula of Dwork's $p$-adic hypergeometric functions.
-Finally, we give the proof of our main result using the relation in \S 3.
+In \S 2, we recall the definition of $p$-adic digamma functions and $p$-adic Euler constant which we need to define the hypergeometric functions.
+In \S 3, we recall the definition and some properties of these $p$-adic hypergeometric functions.
+In \S 4, we prove some relation between coefficients of $p$-adic hypergeometric functions of logarithmic type.
+One of our main result is Lemma \ref{beta+hbeta}, which provides a relation between the coefficients of $\mathscr{F}_{a}^{(\sigma)}(t)$ and $\widehat{\mathscr{F}}_{a}^{\;(\sigma)}(t)$.
+In \S 5, we first recall the conjectures between hypergeometric functions $\mathscr{F}_{a}^{\;(\sigma)}(t)$ and $\widehat{\mathscr{F}}_{a}^{\;(\sigma)}(t)$ and then move on to the transformation formula of Dwork's $p$-adic hypergeometric functions.
+Finally, we give the proof of our main result (Theorem \ref{conj2_to_conj1}) using the relation in \S 4 (Lemma \ref{beta+hbeta}).

 \textbf{Acknowledgement.} I would like to thank for the help of Professor Po-Yi Huang.
 He gave a lot of helpful advice and comments on this paper.